These easy Pork Carnitas are a delicious and healthy slow cooked dinner that is perfect for family taco night!

 Instructions

-After two hours, increase the heat to medium-high heat and occasionally stir and turn the pork, continue to cook for about 45 minutes, or until all of the liquid has evaporated, leaving only the pork fat.
+- After two hours, increase the heat to medium-high heat.
+Continue to cook for about 45 minutes, until all of the liquid has evaporated, leaving only the pork fat.
+Occasionally stir and turn the pork during this process.

-Let it sizzle in this fat long enough to brown at the edges, turning pieces gently, only as needed.
+- Once all the cooking liquid has evaporated, let the pork cook and sizzle in the fat long enough to brown at the edges, turning pieces gently, as needed.
 The more you stir, the more the meat will fall apart and shred.

-When pork has browned and most of the fat has cooked off, it’s ready!
-Adjust seasonings to taste and serve on warmed tortillas with all the fixings.
+- Once the pork has browned and most of the fat has cooked off, it’s ready!
+Adjust seasonings to taste and serve as desired!

 Notes